PLEASE NOTE the new 12 month 2022 Season is now open.

 - Your membership number will remain the same as your first claim (primary) club but you will have separate log in and password details

 - Interstate second claim members - You can join a club in another state.
 For example, if you are a first claim member in NSW and wish to join a second club in VIC, a Branch fee component is applicable.
 This amount varies in each state.
 You will be emailed information on how to pay once your second claim profile has been set up.
+You then need to pay a club fee where applicable.

 - Same state second claim members - As a second claim member within the same state you are not required to pay the national and state fee components again.
 If a club fee is applicable you will need to organise this payment directly to your club.
 Your second claim club registrar will not make your profile active and financial until this payment has been received.